cloud4rpi/docs/docs/faq.md

 Frequently asked questions and possible issues you may face when working with [Cloud4RPi](https://cloud4rpi.io):

-## How to avoid Installation Error?
+## How to avoid an Installation Error?

 You can get the following error while installing the Cloud4RPi client library using the `sudo pip install cloud4rpi` command: